aerogear/aerogear.org/docs/guides/aerogear-security/index.markdown

             <scope>compile</scope>
         </dependency>

-2. AeroGear Security doesn't reinvent the wheel and make use of the existing security providers.
+2. AeroGear Security doesn't reinvent the wheel and makes use of the existing security providers.
 For now only PicketLink is supported:

         <dependency>
              <groupId>org.jboss.aerogear</groupId>